onehashai/onehash-connect/api_docs/deploying-bots.md

     server on, and `port` is the port for it (the recommended default is `5002`).

-1. Register new bot users on the Zulip server's web interface.
+1. Register new bot users on the Connect server's web interface.

-    * Log in to the Zulip server.
+    * Log in to the Connect server.
     * Navigate to *Personal settings (<i class="fa fa-cog"></i>)* -> *Bots* -> *Add a new bot*.
       Select *Outgoing webhook* for bot type, fill out the form (using the URL from above) and click on *Create bot*.